-By far the most important stock marketing investing tip for beginners to follow is this: keep your emotions in check.
+By far, the most important investing tip for beginners to follow is this: keep your emotions in check.

 Even great companies can experience dips in price over the short-term, and these dips often cause inexperienced investors to become afraid and sell off their shares.

 By the same token, greed causes many investors to buy into a company at times when the company is overpriced.
-This, of course, leads to the exact opposite of buying low and selling high.
+This leads to lower returns or even losses.

 If you want to succeed as an investor, you have to avoid letting fear or greed drive your decision-making process.

 Remain patient and logical as you invest and you’ll be able to avoid many of the pitfalls that beginner investors often fall prey to.

 Step 5: Be Ready To Buy

 Succeeding at investing in stocks is all about choosing the right companies as well as the right time to invest, but the right time won’t last forever.
 Once a company on your watchlist goes on sale, it’s time to buy.